 - Introduction of an independent external assessment of secondary school graduates

 - Ensuring broader autonomy for universities providing for independent decision making on academic, research and financial issues

 - Including financial support for prominent universities and other research institutions as well as provision of the state-of-the-art equipment

 - Improving the quality of textbooks for secondary school and higher education

 The Ukrainian Law states that every candidate applying for training in Ukraine is qualified for the square with all rights and openings regardless of race, religion, nationality, rank or sex.
 In fact, training of the outside understudies is completed as per the remote law by providing them specialists and experts as per requirements.Ukraine's arrangement of instruction involves pre-school training, extensive auxiliary training, professional specialized instruction (VET in EU phrasing) and advanced education (pre-graduate, graduate).
 Additionally, there is a post-graduate research training framework for science degrees – Candidate of Science, Doctor of Science (doctoral and post-doctoral training in EU wording).
 The Ukrainian advanced education framework peculiarity is the incorporation of Specialist and Master Degree to the second cycle.

 Scaling done by the Ukrainian universities is based on 5-point scale:

 5, 4, & 3 points can be described as "Satisfactory" whereas 2 points as "Fail".
-Students who get a failing grade of "2", have two more chances to pass an examination.
+Students with a failing grade of "2", get two more chances to pass an examination.